Ursula's Missing Potion

 If you want to bawl your eyes out at one of Disney's most heartwarming and sentimental movies, The Fox and the Hound is the choice for you!
 However, if you want a movie with no continuity errors, you're gonna want to avoid this one because it's got a big one surrounding the main villain, Amos.

 Near the end of the film, Amos and his dog, Copper, have snuck their way into a wildlife reserve to hunt Tod the fox.
 How, exactly, they're going to hunt him gets a bit confusing in this scene, though.
-When they reach the reserve, Amos seemingly has only brought a gun for hunting.
+When they reach the reserve, Amos seemingly has only gone hunting.
 However, a few moments later, Amos magically has several hunting traps that seem to have appeared out of thin air.

 Pinocchio's Whale of an Error